-Output current is sensed between the IS and GND pins with a threshold of approximately 35 mV to reduce losses.
+Total output current is sensed by R12 between the IS and GROUND pins with a threshold of approximately 35 mV to reduce losses.
 Once the current sense threshold is exceeded the device adjusts the number of switch pulses to maintain a fixed output current.